JanisLV/SQL-databases/README.md

 During this module you will learn the core concepts of relational databases based on the example of MySQL. <br>
 A relational database is a type of database that stores and provides access to data sets that are related to one another.
-Relational databases are based on the relational model, an intuitive, straightforward way of representing data in tables.
+Relational databases are based on the relational model, an intuitive, straightforward way of representing data in tables. <br><br>

 Some of the topics that are going to be explained during this module are: